JonathanGrossman/mongodb_basics/01_getting_started.md

 run().catch(console.dir);
 ```

+Be sure to change the connection string in `const url = ...` to your connection string like in the section above.
+Don't yet run your file.
+First, you should understand the code above.

 In the code above, the first three lines are the same as the previous example.
-You import the MongoClient() class definition, you set a variable equal to your connection string, and then you create an instance of the MongoClient() class using your connection string as the argument.
+You import the `MongoClient()` class definition, you set a variable equal to your connection string, and then you create an instance of the `MongoClient()` class using your connection string as the argument.

 The fourth line, however, is new `const dbName = "test";`.
 You created a variable named `dbName` and set it equal to a string `"test"`.

-Then comes try / catch / finally blocks.
+Then comes `try / catch / finally` blocks.
 Those code blocks are similar to the example above but with some additions.
-First, focus on the try block.
-It now has a line of code that creates a database instance inside your cluster. `const db = client.db(dbName);`.
+First, focus on the `try` block.
+It now has a line of code that creates a database instance inside your cluster `const db = client.db(dbName);`.

 You define a variable `db` and set it equal to `client.db(dbName)`.
-The `client` is your instance of the MongoClient() class, `.db` is a method of the class (see above for db in the list of methods for MongoClient(), and you pass into that method the database name you created.
+The `client` is your instance of the `MongoClient()` class, `.db` is a method of the class (see above for `db` in the list of methods for `MongoClient()`, and you pass into that method the database name you created.

 With a database inside your cluster, next you create a collection inside your database `const col = db.collection("people");`.
 You create a variable named `col` and set it equal to `db.collection("people")`.
 The `db` is the variable you made above that represents your database named `test`.
 The `.collection` is a method from the `db` instance, and `"people"` is the name of the collection.

 Phew.
 Now with a collection inside of your database, you can add a document to the collection.
-First, you write an object with key:value pairs and save it to a variable named `personDocument`.
+First, you write an object with `key:value` pairs and save it to a variable named `personDocument`.

 ```node
 let personDocument = {